Neelzee/nmide/README.md

 programming language.
 Being an experimental language, and having all of it's tooling, like the compiler is still under development, poses a unique challenge for developing an IDE for it, so flexibility is key.
-To achieve this, this IDE is _zero core_.
+To achieve this, this IDE is _zero-core_.
 The only functionality it has, is to load and manage modules.

 Everything, from the file explorer, to editor, are features one or more modules has to create.